LIGHT, CBSE CLASS X, PHYSICS NOTES PART I

 -When an object is placed at infinity.

--When an object is placed between pole and infinity.
+-When an object is placed between the pole and infinity.

 10. Uses of a convex mirror.